 All flagella in plants, animals, fungi and protest have the same internal structure and the same mechanism of action.
 Each flagellum consists of a membrane that surrounds ten pairs of microtubule.
-One pair occupies the centre of the flagellum and nine pairs occur in a ring around centre pair.
+One pair occupies

 (Flagella. a) Transmission electron micrograph of a flagellum in the. reproductive cell of the green algae.
 Ulvaria.
 Longitudinal section shows that the membrane I surrounding the flagellum is continuous with the plasma membrane